Spirit Play (grades k-6)

 THE NURSERY TEAM

-THE PHSYICAL SPACE
+THE PHYSICAL SPACE

 From building to cooking, driving to climbing, there’s something to spark any imagination in our nursery!
 Our space is thoughtfully prepared with diverse, non-biased books, toys, and puzzles that encourage creativity, curiosity, and self-exploration.
 There is always water available in the nursery, and children can bring their own snack , if desired, but because allergies are still being identified at this age, we do not provide snacks or allow snack sharing in the nursery.

-For everyone’s safety, we ask that parents take care of their child’s diapering needs.
+For everyone’s safety, we ask that parents take care of their child’s diapering and potty training needs.
 A changing station and diaper pail are provided in the bathroom beside the nursery, and parents are welcome to use the changing pad stored in the nursery if there is a need while that bathroom is occupied.

 As mentioned above, grandfolks are volunteers who are background checked and serve in teams of two, in accordance with our safe congregation policies.